saleor/saleor.io-learn/cli/subscribing-to-webhook.md

 ### Using `saleor trigger` command.

-1. On the web browser, go to the GraphQL Playground for your environment and use the query below to fetch some information about products.
+1. In the web browser, go to the GraphQL Playground for your environment and use the query below to fetch some information about products.

 ```graphql
 query FetchTwelveProducts {